Identify potential shelter locations

 - Click Create a custom variable.

-- In the Create Custom Variable window, on the Age tab, move the age slider on the left to 65.
+- In the Create Custom Variable window, on the Age variable tab, for Set age range, move the age slider on the left to 65.

-Leave the other default settings.
+Leave the other settings unchanged.
 The year will automatically be the most current for which data is available, and gender will include both males and females.

-- Click Save.
+- Click Add.
 In the Save Custom Variable window, click Save.

-The new variable is saved to your data browser.
-It is also added to Selected Variables.
+The new variable is saved to your data browser and selected by default.